OhadRevah/openshift-python-wrapper/containers/fedora/README.md

 docker push quay.io/openshift-cnv/qe-cnv-tests-fedora-staging:$FEDORA_VERSION
 ```

-32 tag should changed based on the Fedora version.
+32 tag should be changed based on the Fedora version.

 ### Verify
 Change tests/utilities/manifests/vm-fedora.yaml to use fedora-staging image